havardp/calculator-CAS/README.md

 called [Double Dispatch](https://en.wikipedia.org/wiki/Double_dispatch).
 The RewriteVisitor is responsible for manipulating the tree and doing all the calculations or changes that can be done on an equation.
 The RewriteVisitor Does a [Post Order Traversal](https://www.techiedelight.com/postorder-tree-traversal-iterative-recursive/), Which means we try to do changes from the bottom up.
-A change or transformation of the tree can be evaluating two operands in a binary operator, or distributing out a variable, for example `2x+xsin(x) -> x(2+sin(x))`.
+A change or transformation of the tree can for example be evaluating two operands in a binary operator, or distributing out a variable, for example `2x+xsin(x) -> x(2+sin(x))`.
 For every change we do, we store the rewritten equation and the explanation, both in latex format (handled by a pretty print latex node visitor).
 In the interpreter there are also checks for quadratic equations, and depending on if it is one or not, the interpreter returns either a